 Only farms that go through the certification process of their country or state can label their food organic.
 The process is expensive.
 There are small farms that follow sustainable agriculture practices choose to forgo certification even though their own practices meet or exceed those required.

 Organic standards vary from country to country, but food labeled organic in the United States must be raised following some specific guidelines, including:

 - No use of sewage sludge (yep, it gets used in other agriculture)

 - No genetically modified organisms (GMOs)

 - Raised on farmland that's has been free of the above for at least three years*

 - Detailed records of practices used, including the use of allowed, organic sprays or other application types

 - Periodic on-site inspections

-- USDA-certification for organic meat forbids use of growth hormones, antibiotics, genetically modified feed, or animal by-products in raising the livestock
+- USDA-certification for organic meat forbids the use of growth hormones, antibiotics, genetically modified feed, or animal by-products in raising the livestock

 - Organic eggs are required to come from chickens that are both cage-free and free-range

 - Organic food must be kept separate from non-organic food is both are raised on the same land or processed in the same facility